Internal Linking Strategy for SEO (2026 Guide)

 A link embedded naturally within a paragraph carries more weight than a link in your sidebar, footer, or navigation menu.
 Google distinguishes between navigational links and contextual, editorial links.
 The editorial ones pass more value because they exist within relevant content.

-This means your most important internal links should be woven into your article body.
+Your most important internal links should be woven into your article body.
 Not stuffed into a “Related Posts” widget at the bottom.
-I still use related post sections on my site, but they supplement contextual links.
+I still use related post sections on gatilab.com, but they supplement contextual links.
 They don’t replace them.

 How Many Internal Links Per Page

 On a 2,500-word article, that’s roughly 8 to 20 internal links.
-I know that sounds like a lot.
-But when you’re writing naturally about a topic and linking to genuinely related content, it doesn’t feel forced.
+When you’re writing naturally about a topic and linking to genuinely related content, it doesn’t feel forced.
 The key is relevance.
 Every internal link should make sense in context.
 If you have to force a link into a paragraph, it doesn’t belong there.

 Link From High-Authority Pages